 If you select YES, then you will be taken back to the WKC-13 payment screen so that you can enter more payments for the claim.
 If you select NO, then you will be taken back to the list of pending claims.

+If you select YES, the claim will remain on the pending report in "waiting for last WC13" status.
 If you select YES, then the claim will remain on the Pending Reports in "waiting for last WC13" status.
 If you select NO, then the claim will be evaluated to determine if all payments paid to date are paid correctly.
 If all payments are paid correctly and any TPD payments made have been verified, then the claim will move into the next appropriate status (which may be closed, in which case the claim will disappear from the Pending Reports).
 If there is more than 3 weeks of disability, the claim will most likely move to "waiting for final medical report" status.